 The impacts arising from the Proposed Development that would be permitted by the LDO have been the subject of an Environmental Impact Assessment (EIA) and Transport Assessment.
-The EIA has looked at a wide range of impacts that were subject to a Scoping exercise described within the Environmental Statement supporting the LDO, with the impacts summarised in Section 5 of the Non-Technical Summary (RBCLDO-ARUP-ZZ-XX-RP-YE-0001).
-Given the scale of the Proposed Development it is not surprising that this identifies that there would be some significant effects, for example in terms of visual impact of the buildings, loss of agricultural land, impact on buried archaeology, ecology and noise and vibration but that many of these can be appropriately mitigated by design criteria contained within the Design Guide and measures set out in the Schedule of Mitigation Requirements at Appendix C and subject to control through the Certificate of Compliance process.
-For example the use of planting and building design to minimise visual impact and a requirement to provide both on- and off-site biodiversity gain.
+The EIA has looked at a wide range of impacts that were subject to a Scoping exercise described within the Environmental Statement (ES) supporting the LDO, with the impacts summarised in Section 5 of the Non-Technical Summary (RBCLDO-ARUP-ZZ-XX-RP-YE-0001).
+Given the scale of the Proposed Development, it is not surprising that there would be some significant effects.
+While these include visual impact of the buildings, loss of agricultural land, impact on buried archaeology, ecology, and noise and vibration, many of these can be appropriately mitigated by design criteria contained within the Design Guide and measures set out in the Schedule of Mitigation Requirements at Appendix C. These will then be subject to control through the Certificate of Compliance process.
+For example, the use of planting and building design to minimise visual impact and a requirement to provide both on- and off-site biodiversity gain.
 There are significant beneficial effects identified in the ES too, including to human health and in socio-economic impacts.